Key takeaways

 When listing a home on the market, the amount of money you’ll ultimately pocket from the sale is often top of mind.
 The money a home seller keeps after all fees, commissions, closing costs and other expenses have been paid is referred to as net proceeds.

 The exact amount of net proceeds a seller might earn is hard to calculate until an offer has been accepted.
-It is possible, however, to get a general idea of what your proceeds will be from the sale of your house.
+It is possible, however, to get a general idea of what the net proceeds from your home sale will be.

-As the name implies, net proceeds are the money a homeowner walks away with — or nets — after the sale of the property.
-The amount of proceeds a seller receives is usually less than the home’s actual sale price because of the expenses involved in selling a home, especially if there’s still a mortgage to be paid off.
+As the name implies, net proceeds in real estate is the money a homeowner walks away with — or nets — after the sale of the property.
+The amount is usually less than the home’s actual sale price because of the expenses involved in selling a home, especially if there’s still a mortgage to be paid off.

 The costs associated with a home sale typically include agent commissions, title insurance, attorney fees and escrow fees.
 Depending on where the property is located, there may also be property taxes and transfer taxes to be paid.